Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 If you suspect your Escape’s fuel injectors are leaking, you may smell fuel coming from the engine compartment or see a visible leak under your vehicle.
 You may also need help running, misfires, or loss of power.

 To check if your vehicle is affected by the fuel injector recall, you can enter your VIN on the Ford recall website or contact your local Ford dealer.
-If your vehicle is affected, replacing the faulty fuel injectors immediately is essential to avoid potential safety hazards.
+If your car is affected, replacing the faulty fuel injectors immediately is essential to avoid potential safety hazards.

 Ford Escape Problems with Electrical – Infotainment System Malfunction